UNDERGRADUATE FINANCIAL AID AND SCHOLARSHIPS

 Undergraduate Dance Merit-based Scholarships Opportunities

 Besides academic merit-based scholarships, undergraduate applicants may also qualify for dance merit-based scholarships.
 The application for these scholarships is wrapped into the national audition process.
 By attending a national audition with the School of Dance, dancers are automatically in a pool of consideration for funding.
 Dance merit-based scholarships for undergraduate applicants are highly competitive and award a range of funding amounts, which reflect the unique gifts each dancer may bring to the program.
-If applying for a dance merit-based scholarship, a Video is required following the Video Content Guidelines.

 Please note that those who audition by way of Video in lieu of attending an in-person audition are not able to be considered for a dance merit scholarship.